bbfrederick/rapidtide/docs/theoryofoperation.rst

 to obtain noninvasively, namely the arrival time of blood in each voxel, and the fraction of the variance in that voxel  that's accounted for by that moving signal, which is related to regional CBV (however there's also a factor that's due to blood oxygenation, so you have to interpret it carefully).
 You can use this information to understand the blood flow changes arising from vascular pathology, such as stroke or moyamoya disease, or to potentially see changes in blood flow due to a pharmacological intervention.
 In this case, the moving signal is not noise - it's the signal of interest.
 So the various maps rapidtide produces can be used to describe hemodynamics.

-However, if you are interested in local rather than global hemodynamics, due to, say, neuronal activation, then this moving signal is rather pernicious in-band noise.
-Global mean regression is often used to remove it, but this is not optimal - in fact it can generate spurious anticorrelations, which are not helpful.
+However, if you are interested in local rather than global hemodynamics, due to, say, neuronal activation, then this moving signal constitutes rather pernicious in-band noise.
+Global mean regression is often used to remove it, but this is not optimal - in fact it can generate spurious anticorrelations, which are not at all helpful.
 Rapidtide will regress out the moving signal, appropriately delayed in each voxel.
 This removes significantly more variance, and also avoids generating spurious correlations.
 For a detailed consideration of this, look here [Erdogan2016]_.